Vanilla Fudge Interviewed

-An interview with members of Vanilla Fudge will be featured on the Jan.
+An interview with members of Vanilla Fudge was featured on the Jan.
 18 edition of The Boris Rock Show.

-The program runs 9 a.m.-noon and the interview is slated to be aired at 10:25 a.m.
-Click here to listen live.

-Boris and long-time collaborator Devo spent more than an hour with the group — ahead of their Jan.
+Boris and sometime collaborators “Rocky” and “The Phantom” spent more than an hour with the group — ahead of their Jan.
 14 appearance at Infinity Hall in Hartford — including founding members drummer Carmine Appice, keyboardist Mark Stein and guitarist Vince Martell along with relative newcomer bassist Pete Bremy who first played with the band in 2002, deputizing for a sidelined Tim Bogert who ultimately retired in 2009.

 Vanilla Fudge formed in 1967 on Long Island, N.Y.
 They became FM radio regulars, primarily via their reworking of pop songs albeit in extended versions.
 The group was unique in their rather hybrid style of sludgy, heavy rock — usually dominated by Stein’s playing — with psychedelic flourishes that at times took on delicate classical characteristics.